Basics

 Inside System

 System is the settings hub for your whole location.
 You’ll spend time here when setting things up.
-Its sections include:
+Its sections are:

-• Connections — the protocol bridges that let ARC talk to your hardware.
+• Connections — the bridges that let ARC talk to your hardware.

-• Devices — system-wide devices like lobby lighting and signs.
+• Devices — location-wide devices like lobby lighting and signs.

 • Media — your shared media library.